TiendaNube/api-docs/resources/payment_provider.md

 #### Response

-**204 No Content** - the request was successful but there is no representation to return (i.e. the response is empty).
+`HTTP/1.1 204 No Content` - the request was successful but there is no representation to return (i.e. the response is empty).

 ### GET /payment_providers